 What’s in it for you, the Singapore visitor?
-Let’s just say it’s a worthwhile place to visit if you’ve got any interest in Singapore’s shiny and high-tech new face, but it’s practically Disneyland for the well-heeled visitor with some cash to burn.
+It's a worthwhile place to visit if you’ve got any interest in Singapore’s shiny and high-tech new face, and it’s practically Disneyland for the well-heeled visitor with some cash to burn.

 Getting to the Marina Bay Sands

 From above ground, the Sands makes an immediate impression when you first see it – three 55-story towers, each beginning at an angled base and curving sinuously up until the walls stand perpendicular to the ground at the 23rd level.

 All three towers are crowned with a single platform that extends a few meters beyond Tower 3, its curved bottom reminding one somewhat of a ship balanced precariously on top of a trio of pillars.

 At their collective base, the buildings are connected by a single atrium 23 stories tall and about 850 feet long, lined with shining examples of modern art.

 This writer checked into the Deluxe Room, the most basic room class in the Marina Bay Sands' catalog of 2,561 rooms and suites.
 For a hotel room a mere 420 square feet in size, the Sands puts plenty of luxury in the limited space: a King-size bed with feather pillows; an executive work desk; and a 42-inch flat-screen television.